 Finding Work in the Trades

 Canada is facing a skills-shortage, and there are many opportunities to work in the trades in Chatham-Kent.
-The directory on the right can connect you with skilled tradespeople who might be looking for employees, and be sure to regularly check the Municipality of Chatham-Kent's job board for postings.
+Visit the Municipality of Chatham-Kent's job board for postings.
 Our Employer Profiles provide more information on Chatham-Kent employers, some of which require workers in the skilled trades.

 If you are thinking of setting up your own business in Chatham-Kent, there are a number of resources available to you.
 See our Entrepreneurship section for more information, or visit Chatham-Kent's Small Business Centre site.